alex-netkachov/galgo/README.md

 This is like a recipe book, but for algorithmists.
 It contains recipies for data structures (list, tree, etc) and common algorithms (binary search, merge, tree traversal, etc), written in Go.
+It also contains solutions to the problems I've solved and found interesting.

 It is not a library _per see_.
 It is rather a tool set for mixing and hacking at maximum coding speed.
 The typical use case is just copy-pasting some code,